cschneid-the-elder/mapa/cobol/readme.md

 So now what?
 Well, my intention is for _you_ to deal with this by naming the directories containing your source and copybooks as the libraries from whence their contents were downloaded, and assemble your source and copybook file lists accordingly.
 Separate runs with these lists _should_ give you the same results as your compile invocation.

 Worse, of course, is that in a dynamic call environment, which modules you invoke are controlled by your runtime environment.
-Static code analysis, which is what this all is, cannot help you with that.
+Static code analysis, which is what this all is, can only tell you that a module of a particular name might be called but not _which_ module by that name.

 Even worse, and why simply doing scans of your source code may be unrevealing, consider a program...